faunt/domrgn/README.md

 Where I attempt to build a portfolio on Polymer’s Core & Paper elements.
-Pushing through development to <a href="http://development.domrgn.divshot.io/">http://development.domrgn.divshot.io/</a> (masked at <a href="http://domrgn.com">domrgn.com</a>)
+Pushing through development to <a href="http://development.domrgn.divshot.io/">http://development.domrgn.divshot.io/</a>